This rug placement guide will answer all your questions about rug size and placement for living rooms, TV rooms, dining rooms, and bedrooms!

 The rug should extend 24-30 inches from the table on all sizes, in order to allow room for all the chairs to be pulled out.
 You never want your chair legs off the rug.

-As I mentioned before, not every family will want a rug under their main table. but if you do, be sure to get the sizing right!
+Not every family will want a rug under their main table.
+We don’t have one in our dining space because I have little kids.
+But if you do opt for one, be sure to get the sizing right!

 Rugs In Kids’ Bedrooms